 The need of respite for special needs parents is probably the most overlooked necessity we have.
 Yes, there are many blessings that come from having a special needs child.
 But to be honest, it is a lot of work.
 Hard, never-ending work that can suck you dry physically, mentally, and emotionally.
 I’m not going to lie or sugar coat it.
 In my opinion, this is the most difficult type of parenting a person can be faced with.

-As special needs parents we are faced with many things: therapies, appointments, heavy lifting, IEP meetings, bathing, dressing, toileting, exercises just to name a few.
-Then there’s the emotional stress factors like: is she making friends at school, is she being included, will she be able to participate in Sunday School.
+As special needs parents, we are faced with many things: therapies, appointments, heavy lifting, IEP meetings, bathing, dressing, toileting, exercises just to name a few.
+Then there are the emotional stress factors like: is she making friends at school, is she being included, will she be able to participate in Sunday School.
 Day in and day out these are our realities.
 From the moment we get up in the morning until bedtime this is our life.
 The real kicker is that unlike all other children, our special needs kids don’t grow out of their dependence on.
-This is our never ending reality.
+This is our never-ending reality.
 And this my friends is why respite is so important.

 Danger of Burnout

 Our family notices and feels the extra stress and frustrations coming from you.
-It’s easy to become short tempered toward our children and spouse.
+It’s easy to become short-tempered toward our children and spouse.
 I get where you’re coming from, I really do.
-We need to be careful not to allow our burnout to negatively effect them.
-You’ll also probably see a decline motivation to do regular day to day tasks.
+We need to be careful not to allow our burnout to negatively affect them.
+You’ll also probably see a decline in motivation to do regular day to day tasks.

 Value of Respite

 I also believe it’s very important to find some time for respite when you can.
 Respite is different from self-care or getting a break in that you completely get away.
 Respite is not sending the kids to grandma’s so you can run errands or clean the house.
 No, respite is taking a break from any and all responsibilities.
 As special needs parents, we need to take these moments to recharge.
 We need rest physically and mentally from the demands on our life.
 We need to take these breaks to be rejuvenated.